 We expect that the majority of students will already hold a master’s degree or equivalent experience, although exceptional candidates may be admitted directly after the BA.

 If your native language is not English, you must certify your proficiency in the English language.
 Please see The Graduate School’s Guidance on English language tests for details on requirements.
-In short you must either (1) Provide official transcripts verifying an undergraduate degree from an accredited four-year institution or equivalent, where the language of instruction is English; (2) Provide official transcripts verifying a graduate degree from an accredited institution or equivalent, where the language of instruction is English; or (3) Have an official score of 100 or higher on the Internet Based TOEFL (IBT), with a score of 26 or higher on the Speak section; these scores may not be more than two year old.
+In short you must either (1) Provide official transcripts verifying an undergraduate degree from an accredited four-year institution or equivalent, where the language of instruction is English; (2) Provide official transcripts verifying a graduate degree from an accredited institution or equivalent, where the language of instruction is English; or (3) Have an official score of 7 or higher on the IELTS or 100 or higher on the Internet Based TOEFL (IBT), with a score of 26 or higher on the Speak section; these scores may not be more than two year old.
 Have ETS send your official scores to institution code 1565 (the NU Graduate School).

 Financial Aid and Funding